 Wrestling coach, Roy Allen Pittman, echoes Martin Luther King, Jr. when he dreams of a time when a person is judged not by the color of his skin, but by the content of his character.
 Wrestling, an accidental sport for Pittman, has become his source of promoting character building.
 He has leveraged his love of wrestling to improve the lives of thousands of Portland’s most vulnerable youth for nearly half a century.

 Born during WW2 in Monroe, Louisiana, Pittman was raised as one of six children by strong-willed, God-fearing parents with a desire to get ahead.
 Roy has two brothers and three sisters.
 In 1949 the Pittman family moved to Portland, Oregon.
 His father, Leroy Pittman, worked on the railroad.
 His mother, Lucille, worked in a laundry.

 “My parents died over 50 years ago, but they impact every decision I make because of the values they instilled,” Pittman says.
 “They didn’t tell me how to live.
 They lived and let me watch them.
 They did it the right way.”

-A scholar-athlete at Washington High School, Pittman’s best sports were football and baseball.
+A scholar-athlete at Washington High School, in Southeast Portland, Pittman’s best sports were football and baseball.
 He started wrestling for the conditioning it offered him for his preferred ball sports.
 Before he knew it, wrestling was his favorite sport.
 Pittman attended Portland Community College and Portland State.
 He began professionally as an accountant at a construction company, then was hired as a recreation instructor with the Portland Public Parks Bureau in 1970.
 Shortly thereafter, Pittman created the wrestling program at Peninsula Park.